Medical expert of the article

 - vegetative disorders;

-- changes and disorders of consciousness;
+- changes and disturbances of consciousness;

-- musculo-tonic and motor disorders;
+- muscular-tonic and motor disorders;

-- painful and other sensitive disorders;
+- pain and other sensory disturbances;

 - mental disorders.

-Hyperventilation syndrome - Symptoms
+Hyperventilation Syndrome - Symptoms

 What's bothering you?